NunHen/Sodade-Linux/README.md

-## Sodade Linux - Sistema Operatido Português
+## Sodade Linux - Sistema Operativo Português

 Sodade Linux is a proof of concept for a Portuguese Linux distribution.
 It is designed with simplicity, cultural identity, and accessibility in mind, aiming to bring a localized Linux experience.